Threshold for the expected measure of the convex hull of random points with independent coordinates: Threshold for the -measures

 as $x\to\infty $.
 This proves \eqref{eq:asymptotic-final} and completes the proof of the theorem.\end{proof}

-{\bf Acknowledgement.} The author acknowledges support by the Hellenic Foundation for Research and Innovation (H.F.R.I.) under the ``Third Call for H.F.R.I.
+{\bf Acknowledgement.} The author is grateful to the referee for very useful comments and suggestions on the presentation of the results of this article.
+He acknowledges support by the Hellenic Foundation for Research and Innovation (H.F.R.I.) under the ``Third Call for H.F.R.I.
 PhD Fellowships" (Fellowship Number: 5779).

 { {\bf Keywords:} threshold, random polytopes, convex bodies, half-space depth, Cramer transform.

 \textsc{Minas~Pafis}: Department of Mathematics, National and Kapodistrian University of Athens, Panepistimioupolis 157-84, Athens, Greece.